-With the onset of the Fourth Industrial Revolution, the need for ICT-related training became a priority.
-In 2022/2023 various training programmes were attended by the ICT officials.
-This will ensure that the municipality keeps abreast with this dynamic and ever-changing industry.
-The majority of these ICT courses were conducted via virtual learning, which ensured operational convenience and all hands-on-deck.
+With the onset of the Fourth Industrial Revolution, the need for ICT related training became a priority.
+In 2022/23 various training prorammes were attended by the ICT officials.
+This will ensure that the municipality keep abreast with this dynamic and ever-changing industry.
+The majority of these ICT courses were conducted via virtual learning which ensured operational convenience and all hands-on-deck.

 In 2021/22, the municipality highlighted the need for a strategic intervention within the Division: Roads.
-This was a result of our aged staff component, specifically in respect of qualified engineers and technicians.
-As part of our succession planning process, the municipality identified a pool of potential candidates to embark on two learnerships in order to address this skills shortage and to ensure that a pool of qualified technicians and engineers is available.
-The National Certificate: Road Construction (NQF 4) and the National Diploma: Road Construction Supervisor (NQF 5) continued and were successfully concluded in November 2022.
+This was a result of our aged staff component specifically referring to qualified engineers and technicians.
+As part of our Succession Planning process, the municipality identified a pool of potential candidates to embark on two learnerships, in order to address this skills shortage and to ensure that a pool of qualified technicians and engineers are available.
+The National Certificate: Road Construction (NQF 4) and the National Diploma: Road Construction Supervisor (NQF 5) continued and successfully concluded in November 2022.
 Upon conclusion, these learners become eligible for internal bursaries (via our Study Aid Programme) to complete their engineering degrees.

-Regulatory developments affecting machine operators, as determined by the Driven Machinery Regulations as per the Occupational Health and Safety Act, gave effect to the implementation of various interdependent technical training programmes.
-The focus was and will continue to ensure full compliance with the mentioned regulations and associated occupational health and safety legislative requirements for earthmoving and lifting equipment operators.
-These training programmes focused on the statutory skills required on how to operate various equipment and other heavy machinery, as well as to obtain the required operators' cards.
+Regulatory developments affecting machine operators, as determined by the Driven Machinery Regulations as per Occupational Health and Safety Act, gave effect to the implementation of various interdependent technical training programmes.
+The focus was and will continue to ensure full compliance with the mentioned regulations and associated occupational health and safety legislative requirements for Earthmoving and Lifting Equipment operators.
+These training programmes focused on the statutory skills required on how to operate various equipment and other heavy machinery, as well as to obtain the required Operators' Cards.

-The Drivers Licence Training Programme was successfully implemented during the 2022/2023 year, to ensure that officials within the Division: Roads, obtain their Code EC drivers' license.
+The Drivers Licence Training Programme was successfully implemented during the 2022/23 year, to ensure that officials within the Division: Roads, obtain their Code EC drivers' license.

-The small plant programme aimed to equip and empower officials with comprehensive knowledge, skills and safety measures related to small plant equipment.
+The small plant programme aimed to equip and empower officials with comprehensive knowledge, skills and safety measures related to Small Plant Equipment.
 This course also enabled officials to apply the following aspects within their working environment:

 - Identify and select small plant and equipment;

-- Prepare small plant and equipment for use:
+- Prepare small plant and equipment for use;

-- Utilise small plant and equipment; and
+- Utilize small plant and equipment;

 - Maintain small plant and equipment.